vokegpu/standard/README.md

 ```

-Most recent version must be always the end.
+Most recent version must be always at end.
-With this auto-releases are possible with complete description and version history-log.
+With this auto-releases are possible with complete description and history.

 ### Library Coding Guide-Style